GeorgeWilliamStrong/multimodal-hybrid-parsing/tests/output/markdown/heuristic_cuda_img_desc_smolVlm/[maths-and-diagrams] ey-gen-ai-report.md

 Rajiv Memani Chairman and CEO, EY India

 <!-- image -->
-**Image Description:** In this image we can see a person wearing a suit and a tie.
+**AI-Generated Image Description:** In the image there is a person with grey hair wearing a black suit and a white shirt.
 <!-- end image description -->

 <!-- image -->
-**Image Description:** In this image we can see a yellow color circle.
+**AI-Generated Image Description:** The image contains a circle.
 <!-- end image description -->

 <!-- image -->
-**Image Description:** In this image we can see a poster with some text and a logo.
+**AI-Generated Image Description:** The image is a poster with a dark background that features a cityscape with lights and streaks of light.
+The title of the poster is "Executive Summary" and is in yellow, bold, and large font.
 <!-- end image description -->